Accio/Four-Weeks-Bioinformatics/day9/README.md

-Travis CI, Github pages, and shiny
+Travis CI and Github pages
 ===

 1. Learn about [Travis CI](https://travis-ci.org/)
 2. Setup a Travis CI service for your test package containing the Fibonacci function.
-3. Setup a website for your package using Github Pages.
+3. Setup a website for your package using Github Pages and a static webpage generator such as [Jekyll](https://jekyllrb.com/).
-4. Make a [shiny website](https://shiny.rstudio.com/) using the package